braingeneers/SIMS/README.md

 The code is run with `python`.
 To use the package, we recommend using a virtual environment such as [miniconda](https://docs.conda.io/en/latest/miniconda.html) which will allow you to install packages without harming your computer's system `python`.

 1. Create a new virtual environment with `conda create --name=<NAME> python=3.9`
+2. Enter into your virtual environment with `conda activate NAME`
-2. Install the SIMS package with `pip install git+https://github.com/braingeneers/SIMS.git`
+3. Install the SIMS package with `pip install git+https://github.com/braingeneers/SIMS.git`
-3. Set up and run the model training in a `.py` file.
+4. Set up and run the model training in a `.py` file.
 A tutorial on how to do so is shown below.

 A call to generate and train the SIMS model could look like the following: